microsoft/botbuilder-tools/packages/MSLG/docs/autor-models-tutorial.md

 - Type any GUID id for lg app, or leave blank to be auto-generated for this tutorial
 - Type any name for lg app
 - Type locale or use the default "en-US"
-- Type app version (for this tutorial use defaul, ie : just hit enter)
+- Type app version (for this tutorial use 0.1, ie : just hit enter)
 - The tool will confirm that your configuration file woule look like this :
     ```sh
         {